n0thhhing/Offset-updater/README.md

 ## Notes

-- The script assumes that the first character of the hex pattern to find is the same in both libraries.
+- The script assumes that the first character of the hex pattern to find is the same in both libraries. there is a separate file(backup/test.js) that doesnt assume the first character is the same, but note this drastically slows everything down
 - Adjust the memory slice size based on your specific requirements.

 Feel free to clone or reach out for issues or improvements